63Klabs/atlantis/README.md

 - [Atlantis MCP Server](https://github.com/63Klabs/atlantis-mcp)
 - [Application Starter Code](./README.md#application-starters)

+The [Atlantis Platform Administration for Organizations](https://github.com/63Klabs/atlantis-platform-admin) repository provides instructions to Platform Engineering and Developer Experience teams for provisioning Atlantis within your organization.

 ## Free, Open Source, Easy to Start

 Getting started is simple; it starts with a SAM Configuration repository.
 Connections to public CloudFormation libraries and application starter code are all available from the command line.